Using Docker

 desktop-linux * Docker Desktop unix:///home/ray/.docker/desktop/docker.sock

-Switch context to default
+Switch context to default.

 docker context use default